bryanCastle/Neural-Network-Number-Predictor/README.md

 # Neural Network from Scratch

-A comprehensive implementation of a feedforward neural network built entirely from scratch by following an educational program using NumPy, designed for MNIST digit classification.
+A comprehensive implementation of a feedforward neural network built entirely from scratch by using NumPy, designed for MNIST digit classification.
 This project demonstrates fundamental deep learning concepts including backpropagation, gradient descent, and neural network architecture.

-## 🎯 Project Overview
+## Project Overview

 This repository contains a complete neural network implementation that achieves **~95% accuracy** on the MNIST test set.
 The implementation includes: